Have you had your

 You know you’re supposed to eat more fish.
 Especially Salmon.

-It’s packed with the Omega-3s (including EPA and DHA) and other nutrients you need for a healthy, balanced diet.
+It’s packed with the Omega-3s (including EPA and DHA), Vitamin D3, and other nutrients you need for a healthy, balanced diet.
 But what if you’re unfamiliar with cooking fish?
 Or you have a house full of picky eaters?

 Taking Pure Alaska Omega is an easy choice.

-Pure Alaska Omega salmon oil delivers the full spectrum of Omega-3 fatty acids, vitamins A, D & E and antioxidants—the natural compounds similarly found in fresh salmon.
+One serving of Pure Alaska Omega salmon oil delivers 600mg Omega-3 fatty acids, 25% of your daily recommended value of Vitamin D3, and antioxidants—the natural compounds similarly found in fresh salmon.

 So if fresh Wild Alaskan Salmon is not on the menu tonight, choose the next best thing: Pure Alaska Omega.